First White House of the Confederacy: Construction and early history

 The house is thought to have been built in 1832-5 by William Sayre, one of Montgomery's merchants, and was originally located at the corner of Bibb and Lee Streets in Montgomery.
-Afterward, the house passed into the possession of J. G. Winter, who remodeled it and sold it to Edmond Harrison of nearby Prattville, Alabama.
+Afterward, the house went through a few different owners and was later purchased J. G. Winter, who remodeled it and sold it to Edmond Harrison of nearby Prattville, Alabama.

 As executive mansion

 In February 1861, shortly after selecting Davis as president, the Provisional Confederate Congress, meeting in Montgomery, authorized the leasing of an executive mansion.
 Harrison offered to rent the house fully furnished and staffed for $5,000 per year.
 After the Davises asked for extra furnishings of silver and linen, another $987 was added to the lease price.
 Additional furnishings were brought from the Davises' house in Biloxi, Mississippi.
 During the Davises' stay at this house, they threw many parties and entertainments.
 Varina Davis held the first of these for ladies of Montgomery.
 Records of the events say that they were both lavish and also well-managed.

 In May 1861, the Confederacy moved its capital to Richmond, Virginia.
 The Davises vacated the Montgomery executive mansion on May 27, 1861, and moved to the Second White House of the Confederacy in Richmond.
 The Confederate government sold the lease on the house.